User Tools

 • so normal users should be in video group

-• normal users should also be in operator group to be able to shutdown from mate desktop
+• normal users should also be in operator group (some DE need this)

 • enable sshd, enable ntpdate(on-boot), disable sendmail